The Poem - The Eagle, By Alfred Tennyson - - Paraphrasing, Central Idea and Summary

 Paraphrasing stanza 1 in a paragraph:

-In the first stanza, the poet says that the eagle is holding tightly onto a rocky mountain with his strong, curved claws.
-The poet describes that the eagle lives high up in a lonely place, very close to the bright sun, far away from human life.
-Surrounded by the vast blue sky, the eagle stands proudly and alone, showing his power and freedom in nature.
+In the stanza-1, the poet describe that the eagle is holding tightly onto a rocky mountain with his strong, curved claws.
+He lives high above the earth, in a lonely and elevated place, close to the bright sun and far away from human life.
+Surrounded by the vast blue sky, the eagle stands proudly and alone, symbolizing strength, freedom, and majesty in the natural world.

 Stanza 2;